-Italy’s SECI Energia in Prelim Hydro Power JV Deal with Serbian, Bosnian Utilities28.
-September 2011. / Uncategorized
+Italy’s SECI Energia in Prelim Hydro Power JV Deal with Serbian, Bosnian Utilities, Uncategorized

 Serbian power monopoly EPS, Bosnia’s Serb Republic power utility EPRS and Italy’s SECI Energia have signed a preliminary strategic partnership agreement for the construction of three hydro power plants with a combined capacity of 320 megawatts, Bosnian media reported.